hadronlabs-org/drop-docs/docs/integrations/lsm_staking.md

 Where:

 - `cosmos_delegator_address` is an address of the user that currently has staked assets
-- `validator_address` is the address of validator assets are delegated to
+- `validator_address` is the address of the validator the user’s assets are delegated to
 - `tokenized_share_owner` is the address which will be getting rewards.
 Regardless of the current owner of tokenized share tokens, the rewards will be distributed to the address specified here.
-It's useful for example when assets are IBC transferred and previous owner still gets rewards instead of IBC module.

-In order to reveal how many tokens the user have staked use [this](https://cosmos-lcd.quickapi.com/swagger/#/Query/DelegatorDelegations) query.
+In order to reveal how many tokens a user has staked, use [this](https://cosmos-lcd.quickapi.com/swagger/#/Query/DelegatorDelegations) query.

 Once the operation above is performed, a new denom is created and the user gets new minted tokens that represent staked tokens.
 The denom has the following structure: `cosmosvaloper1**************************************/123`, so it consists of the validator address and an index of this LSM share.